-Figure 7.
+Figure 6.
 Windrose plots showing the frequency (in percentage) of angle values for all 6-hour track sections for different degrees of 12-hour cyclone deepening rates: (a) Δ SLP values below -10 hPa, (a) Δ SLP values between -10 and -6.5 hPa, (c) Δ SLP values between -6.5 and -3 hPa, and (d) Δ SLP values between -3 and 0 hPa.

-Figure 8.
-Mean propagation angles (in degrees) in extended winter (October-March), averaged over a 500 km radius.
-Positive values (blue) correspond to poleward propagation, negative ones (red) to equatorward propagation.
-Additionally, four regions with distinct propagation signals are outlined by black boxes and the distribution of propagation angles for all cyclones passing the region are shown, complemented by a Gaussian fit as a red line.
+Figure 7.
+Mean propagation angles (in degrees), averaged over a 500 km radius.
+Positive values (blue) correspond to poleward propagation, negative ones (red) to equatorward propagation. additionally, four regions with distinct propagation signals are outlined by black boxes and the distribution of propagation angles for all cyclones passing the region are shown, complemented by a Gaussian fit as a red line.
 The green contours represent eddy kinetic energy (10-day lowpass filter) at the 500 hPa level and provide the extent and intensity of the storm tracks.